culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/modules/schemadotorg_additional_type/README.md

 - Alters the Schema.org mapping list builder and adds a 'Additional type' column.
 - Replaces @type in JSON-LD for valid additional types or uses the additional type value as the https://schema.org/additionalType.
+- Alters the node add/edit form to require that a node's additional type be defined before a form is built and altered.
+- Alters node add links to prompt for additional type to be defined.

 Configuration
 -------------